-Earlier this year in Kazahkstan, 22-year-old computer science student Askhat Muzrabayev had a problem.
+Earlier this year in Kazahkstan, 22-year-old computer science student Askhat Murzabayev had a problem.

-"The problem is our university is relatively small, it has about 2,000 students, and we didn't have [Artificial Intelligence] classes in the syllabus," Muzrabayev says.
+"The problem is our university is relatively small, it has about 2,000 students, and we didn't have [Artificial Intelligence] classes in the syllabus," Murzabayev says.

 Opening Up Education

 Murzabayev is now one of 1.5 million students who have enrolled in one of the classes offered by Coursera since it launched earlier this year.
 Initially, only about a dozen courses were available, but the site now lists close to 200 classes from 33 universities.

 Coursera was founded by Stanford computer science professors Andrew Ng and Daphne Koller.